 A market consists of all the flights between two endpoint cities, identified by their City Market ID number assigned by the U.S. Department of Transportation (DOT).
-To estimate market supply and demand functions, we combine demographic and climate information with three publicly available databases released by the Bureau of Transportation Statistics of the U.S. DOT: the Air Carrier Financial Reports, the Air Carrier Statistics and the Airline Origin and Destination Survey (DB1B).
+We estimate cost functions using information contained in schedule P-5.1 of the Air Carrier Financial Reports and the Air Carrier Statistics T-100 Domestic Segment released by the Bureau of Transportation Statistics of the U.S. DOT.